 Exclusive Buyer’s Agency

 In Texas, ALL agents work for the seller unless there is an agreement that states otherwise.
-Only an EXCLUSIVE Buyer’s Agent works for the buyer 100% of the time.
+EXCLUSIVE Buyer’s Agents works only with buyers.

 What is an Exclusive Buyer’s Agent?